James Ennis III: College career

 As a freshman at Oxnard College in 2009–10, Ennis was named first-team All-WSC after averaging 19.0 points, the third most in the state by a freshman, and 7.7 rebounds per game.
 For his sophomore season, he returned home to play for Ventura College, and in 2010–11, he was named first-team All-California Community College Athletic Association and first-team All-Western State Conference after averaging 20.3 points, 7.8 rebounds, 5.0 assists and 1.6 steals per game.
 He scored 1,053 points in two seasons of junior college basketball, while scoring in double figures in 48 of his 52 games.

 For his junior season, Ennis joined the Long Beach State 49ers, and immediately garnered the starting small forward role.
 In 2011–12, Ennis earned honorable mention All-Big West Conference honors after averaging 10.0 points, 4.1 rebounds, 2.6 assists and 1.6 steals per game.

 With the departure of conference player of the year Casper Ware, Ennis became the go-to player for the 49ers in 2012–13.
 He responded by averaging 16.5 points and 6.7 rebounds per game while leading the 49ers to another regular-season Big West championship.
 At the end of the season, Ennis was named Big West Player of the Year and an AP honorable mention All-American.

 On April 5, 2013, Ennis scored a team-high 13 points in the Reese's College All-Star Game, leading the East team to an 87–81 win over the West.

 Professional career

 NBA draft

 On June 27, 2013, Ennis was selected by the Atlanta Hawks with the 50th overall pick in the 2013 NBA draft.
 His rights were subsequently traded to the Miami Heat on draft night, and he later joined the Heat for the 2013 NBA Summer League.
-The Heat reportedly wanted Ennis to play for their NBA Development League affiliate team, the Sioux Falls Skyforce, in 2013–14 but were unable to sign him to the NBA minimum salary of USD$490,180 due to salary cap restrictions.
-Consequently, the most Ennis would have earned playing in the D-League was USD$25,000, so Ennis made the decision to play overseas in order to support his father, his disabled mother, and his five siblings.
+The Heat reportedly wanted Ennis to play for their NBA Development League affiliate team, the Sioux Falls Skyforce, in 2013–14 but were unable to sign him to the NBA minimum salary of US$490,180 due to salary cap restrictions.
+Consequently, the most Ennis would have earned playing in the D-League was US$25,000, so Ennis made the decision to play overseas in order to support his father, his disabled mother, and his five siblings.